-Question: Sir, what do you think of Osho?
+Question: Acharya Ji, what do you think of Osho?

 In such times, in the middle of a constellation of resplendent stars on the spiritual sky, Osho sparkled bright, probably even the brightest.
 As already said, each of the teachers had his peculiar characteristics; and Osho’s defining characteristic was courage.
 He was a man of deep intellect, prolifically well-read, a genius in devising new methods of meditation, yet above all his other qualities, his courage is his hallmark.